 Prior to the drafting of the Plan, the City consulted with numerous agencies, non-profits, and community organizations with an interest in community development and affordable housing in Alexandria.
-The feedback and suggestions received from these partners was incorporated into the Draft Plan that was then made available for public comment.
+The feedback and suggestions received from these partners were incorporated into the Draft Plan that was then made available for public comment.

 Alexandria's citizen participation process presents the Draft Annual Plan that was created by the City in consultation with its partner agencies, community organizations, and non-profits with an interest in community development and housing in Alexandria.
 The Draft Plan and a Resident Summary of the Draft Plan synthesizing the intended Priority Needs, Goals, and Projects are being made available on the City's website, at the Office of Housing, and in City libraries.
-There was a 30-day public comment period and two public hearings (one held prior to the development of the Draft Plan), both of which allowed for in-person and virtual participation.
+There will be a 30-day public comment period and a public hearing held during the regular meeting of the Alexandria Housing Affordability Advisory Committee.